 At Carlton Road, we believe that writing is a five-stage process: analyse, plan, draft, edit and publish.
-In each sequence of writing, children learn to analyse texts, looking at key features, use of language and structure.
-Children plan their work, drawing ideas from a range of stimuli.
+In each sequence of writing, children learn to analyse example texts, looking at key features, use of language and structure.
+Next, children will plan their work, drawing ideas from a range of stimuli.
 Once children have a plan in place, they will begin to draft their ideas.
 In this step, children apply key grammatical and punctation knowledge.
 Following this, children then edit their work and will publish their final piece.
+We teach the children 4 ways of editing: editing as you go along, secretarial editing, editing to make sure it makes sense and editing for impact.
 We aim for children to be able to independently evaluate and improve their work through editing.
-During the publish stage, we encourage children to take pride in their presentation by developing handwriting that is neat, legible, and maintained at speed.
+During the publish stage, we encourage children to take pride in the presentation of the work by developing handwriting that is neat, legible, and maintained at speed.